Latent Diffusion Model without Variational Autoencoder: Related works

 \section{Related works}

 \textbf{Visual generation.} Generative models aim to learn the underlying probability distribution of data and to generate novel samples that are both realistic and diverse.
 Generative adversarial networks (GANs)~\citep{gan,dcgan,wgan,iwgan,stylegan,CycleGAN2017,progressivegan,stylegan-xl} generate realistic images via adversarial training but often suffer from mode collapse, instability, and poor interpretability.
 Another family of approaches follows an autoregressive paradigm, where an image is represented as a sequence of pixels, patches, or latent tokens.
 The joint distribution is factorized into conditional probabilities and modeled sequentially, as in~\citep{pixelcnn,imagetransformer,imagegpt}.
 Extensions based on masked autoregression~\citep{mae,maskgit,mar} predict missing tokens given visible context, analogous to masked language models in NLP.
 This formulation enables direct transfer of transformer-based sequence modeling techniques to large-scale image generation.
 More recently, diffusion models~\citep{ddpm,iddpm,ddim,score} have emerged as a powerful alternative, generating images by iteratively denoising Gaussian noise.
 They achieve state-of-the-art fidelity and diversity, with improved training stability and mode coverage.
 An improved version, the latent diffusion model (LDM)~\citep{ldm,dit,sit,rectifiedflow}, integrates a VAE~\citep{vae} with the diffusion process to operate in a lower-dimensional latent space, reducing computational cost while maintaining generation quality.
 Nevertheless, these models still require multiple inference steps, limiting generation speed.
-Beyond these core paradigms, recent research~\citep{repa,repae,vavae,rcg} has also explored leveraging external visual representations—such as pre-trained feature extractors or vision-language models—to enhance the efficiency, controllability, and overall quality of LDMs, highlighting the increasing trend of integrating generative modeling with strong discriminative representations.
-However, we argue that such feature alignment still cannot overcome the inherent limitations of the VAE+Diffusion paradigm, resulting in constrained training and inference efficiency, and hindering the unified feature modeling of visual generation, perception, and understanding.
+A line of research aims to improve the structural properties of the VAE latent space~\citep{betavae,spherevae,eqvae,diffusability} or to incorporate diffusion processes into VAE reconstruction~\citep{diffusionautoencoder,diffusevae,sgm}.
+More recently, efforts have focused on aligning the latent features of diffusion models with external semantic representations~\citep{repa,repae,vavae,rcg}, while other works explore joint generation approaches that integrate discriminative components into the generative process~\citep{reg,redi}.
+Despite these advances, we observe that even with structural improvements to the VAE latent space or alignment with external semantic features, the semantic discriminability of VAE representations remains inherently limited.
+Consequently, the VAE+Diffusion paradigm is constrained in both training and inference efficiency, and it fails to establish a unified feature space capable of supporting visual generation, perception, and understanding.